longxf21/ratesb_web/README.md

 ## Development

-Once a new version of `ratesb_python` is released, copy and paste all codes, then delete the get parameter methods for analyzer, instead read from the input json string that represents all reactions of the model.
-The custom classifier path is replaced by a json string of the custom classifier.
+Once a new version of `ratesb_python` is released, copy and paste all codes except for reaction_data.py (preprocessing the model data is different).
+Adjust testing accordingly.

+Ideally we would like the same testing files for the two packages, but to achieve that we need python-libsbml and antimony, which are c++ based packages that cannot be used here.
+Working on a solution...

 ## License